Yo-kai Watch Shadowside: Oni-ō no Fukkatsu: Plot

-Touma leads the Onimaro, but the Kigan Gear tightens its grip, hurting him.
-Meanwhile, Natsume befriends Jibanyan.
-Enma and Zazel are intercepted by Ananta, who believes he can use the Fudou Raimeiken sword to control the Onimaro's Oni King, Rasen.
-As Touma's condition worsens, worrying the Onimaro trio, Natsume and her companions confront him.
-Meanwhile, Lord Enma defeats Lord Ananta and convinces him to help them.
-Touma's forced to flee as the pain intensifies, and the Onimaro Leader realizes Touma can't lead and decides to kill him.
-The three Onimaro interject, so he attempts to kill them too, but is forced to flee by Micchy.
+As Natsume befriends Jibanyan, Kaira intercepts Enma and Nurarihyon, believing that he can use the Raimeiken, a Yoseiken sword belonging to Fudo Myoo, to control the Onio Rasen.
+However, Enma defeats Kaira and convinces him to help them.
+Natsume and her companions confront Touma, who the Onimaro trio have become worried about as the Kigan Gear causes him pain.
+As the pain intensifies, Touma flees and the Onimaro Leader decides to kill him for his inability to lead, as well as the Onimaro trio after they intervene; however, Micchy forces him to flee.

 The group enlist the help of Kitaro to save Touma, revealing to Touma that people did care about him.
-The Kigan Gear is converted into a Yo-kai Watch Ogre and Touma uses it to separate the Onimaro from their victims.
-However, Rasen appears and absorbs the Onimaro, setting his sights on the city.
-Lord Enma summons the Raimeiken to Touma, and they manage to convince the spirit to help them.
-Their attacks are ineffective and Rasen hurls Natsume into the sea.
-However, her charm turns out to be an Ark, and she is rescued by Seiryuu, the Yo-kai who had saved her from drowning.
-He and his Yo-kai friends break Rasen's armor, and with the help of a Lord Enma and Lord Ananta's fused form Yami Enma, Touma uses the power of the Raimeiken to behead Rasen.
-However, The Oni King still lives and impales Touma with a crystal but he finishes Rasen for good before he can injure Natsume.
-Touma dies from his wounds caused by Rasen, but the Onimaro trio have come to care for him, sacrificing their own lives to restore his.
+The Kigan Gear becomes the Yo-kai Watch Ogre, which Touma uses to separate the Onimaro from their victims.
+However, Rasen absorbs the Onimaro and attacks the city.
+Enma summons the Raimeiken and he and Touma manage to convince Fudo Myoo to help them.
+Rasen throws Natsume into the sea, but her charm is revealed to be a Yo-kai Ark and she is rescued by Seiryuu, the Yo-kai who had saved her from drowning.
+Seiryuu and his Yo-kai friends summoned by Natsume break Rasen's armor and, with help from Enma and Kaira, who fuse to become Yami Enma, Touma beheads Rasen with the Raimeiken, saving Natsume.
+Touma dies after being impaled by a crystal, but the Onimaro trio, having come to care for him, sacrifice themselves to revive him.

-The Yo-kai return home and Lord Enma declares Lord Ananta as his official successor.
-The children return to their families, and Natsume's father is revealed to be Keita Amano.
+The Yo-kai return home and Enma declares Kaira as his official successor.
+The children return to their families and Natsume's father is revealed to be Keita "Keta" Amano.
 Elsewhere, Shutendoji is revealed to have been responsible for the Onimaro arriving early, having planned to use the chaos to locate the "Princess".